 Scientific work

-• structural incentives can lead to the selection of bad science,
+• Structural incentives lead to the selection of bad science,

-• maintenance can lead to better adaptation than innovation,
+• Maintenance leads to better adaptation than innovation,

-• social conventions can emerge in the presence and absence of institutions,
+• Social conventions and cooperation emerge in the presence and absence of institutions,

 Trajectory